isomerpages/isomer-designacademy/_learning-modules/Website Planning.md

 description: ""
 ---
 #### About the module ####
-This module goes through the considerations you should take during website planning and setup.
+This module looks into the factors you should consider when setting up your website.
 Proper content planning is key in helping you to better structure your website.

 #### Planning content for your website ####